 Table of Contents

-This is a great plugin that is also available as a plugin for other design tools.
+This is one of the best Figma plugins you can get.
+This plugin is also available as a plugin for other UX design tools.
 Unsplash is a website where you can get free stock photos that you can use in your designs.
 Instead of going to the Unsplash website, you can use this plugin to get your photos without ever leaving Figma.

 This will save you a lot of time.
 It will also add some sparks to your designs.